Gold Star Marching Band: History

-Euren retired in 1968, and Roger Sorenson became director of bands for two years before leaving in 1970.
+Euren retired in 1968 and Roger Sorenson became Director of Bands for two years before leaving in 1970.
 During his brief tenure, Sorenson engendered a level of lasting loyalty among alumni who performed under his direction.
 Orville Eidem arrived in 1970 and was Director of Bands for the next 23 years.
 Besides the perpetuation of the marching band tradition, Eidem also had a great love of jazz and expanded the scope of NDSU's program.
 The band also played a role in lobbying efforts for a new facility.
 Reineke Fine Arts Center replaced Putnam Hall and the old Festival Hall in 1981.

 Several other names have been associated with the band.
-While C.S Putnam was away from the band in 1914-17, Harold Bachman and B.A.
+While C.S.
+Putnam was away from the band in 1914-17, Harold Bachman and B.A.
 Orr were directors.
 Edward D. Schroepfer directed the band following Putnam's death.
 Roy Johnson also played a significant role in the band's musical leadership during the Sorenson years.

 Orville Eidem retired in 1993, at which time Wayne F. Dorothy became the new director.
 Dorothy was previously Assistant Director of Bands under Eidem.
 Then in 1999, Dorothy retired and was replaced by Warren Olfert as Director of Bands.

-2007 was a year for changes when Dr. Sigurd Johnson was hired as the newly created Director of Athletic Bands, leading the marching band and the pep band.
+2007 was a year for changes when Dr. Sigurd Johnson was hired as the newly-created Director of Athletic Bands, leading the marching band and the pep band.
 For the 2008 season, the band received new uniforms, recovered gold drums, and the addition of a front ensemble.
-The GSMB grew significantly under Dr. Johnson's direction, seeing bands of close to or above 200 many times in his 14 years with the band.
+The GSMB grew significantly under Dr. Johnson's direction, seeing bands of close to or above 200 members many times in his 14 years with the band.
 In 2021, Sigurd Johnson stepped down and Connor Challey took over in 2022 as Director of Athletic Bands after serving as the Assistant Director of Athletic Bands for the past 4 seasons.